StarRocks/starrocks/docs/en/quick_start/helm.md

 These three clients are tested with this tutorial, you only need one:

-- MySQL CLI: You can run this from the Docker environment or your machine.
+- MySQL CLI: You can run this from the Kubernetes environment or your machine.
 - [DBeaver](https://dbeaver.io/download/) is available as a community version and a Pro version.
 - [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)